Best Android Phones in the U.S. for Android Central 2020

 The Pixel 4 XL has the best camera you can get, but it's let down by poor battery life and weak specs for the money.

-- Great cameras for the price
+- Incredible camera for the money

 - Excellent battery life